PathwayPro/community-connect/server/README.md

 };
 ```

-The `filter` param is a regular mongo filter.
+The `filter` param is a regular filter.

 The `options` param can have the following (optional) fields: